ludocode/onramp/docs/virtual-machine.md

 ### Command-Line Arguments

 Command-line arguments are stored in a null-terminated array of null-terminated strings.
+These are used to pass arguments to the program.

-In a hosted environment, the command-line typically has at least one string, which is the path to the program being run.
-The program can use this path to find its program image, and can use the last component of this path to determine its name.
+The first command-line argument is the name of or path to the program being run.
+If it's a path, the program can use it to find its program image, and it can use the last component of this path to determine its name.

+Arguments beyond the first are used to control the behaviour of the program.
+For example, a program that parses a file may expect an argument providing the path to the file to be parsed.

 This field is optional.
 If not supported, it can be null (zero) or it can be an empty array (i.e. it can be the address of a zero word.)
 This indicates to the program that the program name and command line arguments are not available.
+If the program name is not available but there are additional arguments, the first argument must be the address of a zero byte (i.e. it must be an empty string.)